acode/KeyQL/README.md

 ## Special Thanks

-There have been a number of helpful supporters and contributors along the way, and FunctionScript would not be possible without any of them.
+There have been a number of helpful supporters and contributors along the way, and both KeyQL and [FunctionScript](https://github.com/FunctionScript/FunctionScript) would not be possible without any of them.

 ### Core Contributors